-Manhattan is an island full of awesome things to see and great tourist attractions for travelers.
-It's hard to get away from the epicenter of New York to explore its small satellite islands, which are a hive of activity during the summer and an oasis of tranquility away from the asphalt jungle.
+Manhattan is a very tempting island full of great tourist attractions for travelers.
+It's hard to get away from it, but it's worth it to get away from the epicenter of New York to explore its small satellite islands that are a hive of activity during the summer and a real oasis of tranquility in the asphalt jungle.

 What to do on this island?

-Another attraction to visit Governors Islands is to have the opportunity to spend a quiet day in nature taking advantage of the good weather to hike or bike trails.
+Another attraction to visit Governors Islands is to have the opportunity to spend a quiet day in nature taking advantage of the good weather for hiking or biking routes.
 These can be rented at the Blazing Saddles stand in the Colonels Row area.
-However, thanks to Bike and Roll on Fridays in the summer you can ride a bike for free for an hour to visit the island.
+However, thanks to Bike and Roll on Fridays in summer you can ride a bike for free for an hour to visit the island.

 Free kayaking is also available here from June through mid-September.
-The Downtown Boathouse organizes kayaking sessions for both adults and kids, a plan that is sure to thrill them.
-Head to Pier 101, strap on your life jacket, and get paddling!
+The Downtown Boathouse organizes kayaking sessions for both adults and children, a plan that is sure to excite them.
+Come to Pier 101, strap on your life jacket and get paddling!

-Speaking of kids, if you go to Governors Island with your family, you have to take them to see Slide Hill, the largest slide in New York on a large hill with a length of 55 feet.
+Speaking of kids, if you go to Governors Island with your family, you have to take them to Slide Hill, the largest slide in New York City on a large hill with a length of 17 meters.
 They will be amazed!

-Culturally, there is also plenty to do on Governors Island.
-You can find workshops as well as festivals and concerts.
-For example, the famous Jazz Age Lawn Party inspired by the 1920s during Prohibition where you can sip cocktails and dance the Charleston in a very original evening.
+Culturally, there is also a lot to do on Governors Island.
+There are often workshops as well as festivals and concerts.
+For example the famous Jazz Age Lawn Party inspired by the 1920s during Prohibition where you can sip cocktails and dance Charleston in a very original evening.

-5. Explore other New York Islands in the summertime
+5. Explore other New York islands in summer

-Many are easily reached by subway, ferry, or cable car and are a true oasis in a city of skyscrapers.
+Many of them are easily reached by subway, ferry or cable car and are a true oasis in a city of skyscrapers.

 City Island: Less known than Governors Island, this is a place with a taste of the sea with dozens of restaurants specializing in seafood, ideal for a good meal and a pleasant stroll.

-Randall's Island: Located in the East River, during the summer months major outdoor music and film festivals are held here.
-In addition, there are waterfront trails for biking and walking as well as several sports centers for golf, tennis and more.
+Randall's Island: Located in the East River, during the summer months important outdoor music and film festivals are held here.
+It also has waterfront trails for biking and walking as well as several sports centers for golf, tennis and more.

 Roosevelt Island: A very quiet island to go for a walk to disconnect from the hustle and bustle of Manhattan.
 Here there are several parks and viewpoints along the water perfect for taking some nice pictures of the trip and to let the kids play outdoors for a while.
 It can be reached by cable car.
 In my article How to ride the Roosevelt Island cable car I tell you more about this excursion.

-Liberty Island and Ellis Island: Make the most of the summer to take a ferry tour to both islands and learn about the history behind the Statue of Liberty, along with the Liberty Island Museum and a guided tour of the Liberty Island grounds.
+Liberty Island and Ellis Island: Take advantage of the summer to take a ferry tour to both islands and learn about the history behind the Statue of Liberty, along with the Liberty Island Museum and a guided tour of the Liberty Island grounds.

 6. Enjoy the best summer movies in New York!

-As soon as the warm weather arrives, you want to spend more time outside doing outdoor activities.
-When the summer temperatures get hotter, the city's parks and gardens become a haven for New Yorkers to beat the intense heat.
+When the good weather arrives, it's time to spend more time outdoors doing outdoor activities.
+When summer temperatures rise, the city's parks and gardens become a refuge for New Yorkers to withstand the intense heat.

-What better plan than to relax under the shade of the lush trees and enjoy a summer movie night?
-It's one of the experiences I had the most fun with during my stay in New York.
+What better plan than relaxing under the shade of lush trees and enjoying a summer movie night?
+It is one of the experiences I had the most fun with during my stay in New York.

-If you love movies, you're in for a great time because there are several film festivals in the Big Apple every week during the summer and you'll have plenty to choose from.
+If you love movies, you will have a great time because during the summer there are several festivals organized in the Big Apple every week and you will have many to choose from.
 Here are some of the highlights:

-Bryant Park Film Festival: This is held on Monday nights and features classic films.
+Bryant Park Film Festival: Held on Monday nights, it features classic movies.
 You can take some snacks with you for a picnic although if you arrive early around 5 PM you can get a free popcorn cone.
-The curtain opens at 8 PM.
+Curtain opens at 8 PM.

 Movies with a View: Held in Brooklyn Bridge Park on Thursdays in the park under the Brooklyn Bridge.
 Classic and modern movies are shown on a giant screen with the Brooklyn Bridge in the background.
 In addition, there are food and drink stands.